chilledornaments/bashS3backup/README.md

 Create a programmatic access IAM user that has permissions to write to just that bucket.
 Copy the access and secret keys.

-Create a bucket access policy that allows just that user to putObject on bucket/*.
+Create a bucket access policy that allows just that user to `putObject` on `$bucket/*`.

 Download and install the AWS CLI.

 Run `aws configure` and provide the keys you generated.

+Set up a Twilio account.
+It's free.
+Twilio covers your first $15.
+A U.S. line costs $1/month and an SMS is dirt cheap.

+Grab your Twilio Account SID and Auth Token.
+Plug them into the script.

 ## Variables
 `bucket` is the S3 bucket you're uploading to.